Crunchbase Review: Is It Worth the Investment?

 To write this Crunchbase review, we analyzed the platform in detail.
-We believe it's the right choice if:
+We believe it is the right choice if:

 However, Crunchbase might not be the best choice if:

-We've included a detailed look at ZoomInfo at the end of this Crunchbase review.
-If you'd like to explore it now, you can start with ZoomInfo's free tier here.
+We have included a detailed look at ZoomInfo at the end of this Crunchbase review.
+If you would like to explore it now, you can start with ZoomInfo's free tier here.

 What Is Crunchbase?